openvinotoolkit/geti-sdk/notebooks/README.md

    run the notebooks

 4. When the installation completes, run `jupyter lab` in your terminal.
-This will fire up the jupyter server and should take you to the jupyter web interface.
+This will fire up the jupyter server and should take you straight to the jupyter web interface.

+5. The notebooks should show up in the side menu of the jupyter web interface.

 ## Notebooks
 The following notebooks are currently provided: